|Offense||14th||121.2 (11th)||239.6 (11th)|

 |84||Johnson, Charles D. (IR)||WR||6-2||215||2/27/1989||5||Grand Valley State|

 The 25-year-old was apparently out to eat with his family when he was punched unprovoked.
 Goedert made a precautionary trip to the hospital, but he checked out fine and was granted his release.
-The 2018 second-round pick is poised to work behind Zach Ertz as Philadelphia's second tight end again in 2020.
+The 2018 second-round pick had 607 receiving yards and five touchdowns last year, and he's poised to work behind Zach Ertz as Philadelphia's secondary tight end again in 2020.

 Maddox played one fewer game than in his rookie season but managed to set new career highs in virtually every relevant category.
 He missed Weeks 5 through 7 with a neck sprain and a concussion but immediately returned to his role as the Eagles' starting slot corner, a role he'll likely reprise next season.